rppicomidi/pio_midi_uart_lib/README.md

 The [midi-multistream2usbdev](https://github.com/rppicomidi/midi-multistream2usbdev) project demonstrates creating two bi-directional
 MIDI ports and 4 MIDI OUT only ports.

+If you want to see 6-IN 6-OUT MIDI interface that uses both this library and [midi_uart_lib](https://github.com/rppicomidi/midi_uart_lib), check out the [@Ming-Kerr fork of midi-multistream2usbdev](https://github.com/Ming-Kerr/midi-multistream2usbdev) that is designed to run on [this](https://github.com/diyelectromusic/sdemp_pcbs/tree/main/PicoMIDIRouter) hardware.

 # TODO and possible future features
 - If there is a feature request for it, add an API to handle more MIDI IN than MIDI OUT.